metachris/website/content/about.md

 </style>

-Some impressions from here in Austria:
+Some impressions from around here:

 <div class="pics">